 - Amphibians are thin-skinned.
 It is not an insult, it's true.
 Their thin skin makes frogs acutely sensitive to even minor changes in temperature, humidity, and air or water quality.

 - Their thin skin also makes frogs more susceptible to chytrid fungus, which is devastating amphibian populations.
-A new study suggests that temperature extremes may have previously helped keep the deadly disease in check, but new climate cycles are now altering annual temperature changes.
+A study from 2012 suggests that temperature extremes may have previously helped keep the deadly disease in check, but new climate cycles are now altering annual temperature changes.

 Tailed frogs (see tadpole photo above) require cold, clean water.
 Read more about King County's frogs and salamanders on the Herp page.

 mammalsIt is likely that mammals relying on higher-elevation habitats will be most affected by climate change.
 The pika is one example.
 Pikas are small mammals in the rabbit family that lives on rocky slopes at high elevations.
 They have already experienced several population extinctions throughout the west over the last 50 years.
 Pikas can only leave their burrows to forage when temperatures are cool enough.
 As the climate warms, they are able to spend less and less of each summer day foraging and consequently are able to store less and less forage for the long winter.
 And in fact, some wildlife advocates have sued the Federal Government to list the Pika under the Endangered Species Act.
 See the news article on the side banner for additional information.